Andy-K-Taua/Gamer-Trello/README.md

 ## Acknowledgments

-* Thanks to any contributor for their help.
+* Thanks to all contributors for their contributions.